Forza Horizon Hub

 Set up the car and assists

-Start with a rear wheel drive car and a drift tune, or build one with more rear power, a high locked differential and a softer rear end.
+Start with a forgiving rear wheel drive car and, ideally, a drift tune: more rear power, a high locked differential and a softer rear end.
+Our best drift cars guide lists friendly starting cars and the tuning guide covers how to build the setup.

 The basic technique

-• Approach at a sensible speed, then lift or tap the brake to shift weight forward.
+• Approach at a sensible speed, then lift off or tap the brake to shift weight onto the front tyres.

-• Flick the steering into the corner and add throttle to break rear traction.
+• Flick the steering into the corner and add throttle to break rear traction as the weight settles.

 Score drift zones and chains

-Drift zones reward angle and speed without crashing or straightening too long.
-Smooth linked slides score far more than wild ones.
+Drift zones reward angle and speed while you stay sideways, and they punish crashing, hitting walls, or straightening out for too long.
+Smooth linked slides score far more than wild, scrappy ones, so prioritise staying connected over chasing maximum angle.

 Frequently asked